algorithmiaio/dev-center/_pages/data/mysql.md

 If you don't want to add database connection code directly into your algorithm, you can use our helper algorithms instead.
 Keep in mind that these incur the usual 1 credit per compute-second cost to run.

 First, configure your MySql Database connection via <a href="https://algorithmia.com/algorithms/util/MySqlConfig/">MySqlConfig</a> ( <a href="https://algorithmia.com/algorithms/util/MySqlConfig/docs">docs</a>).
-Note that this creates credentials which are available only to you, so if another user wants to utilize this connection,m they'll need to run <a href="https://algorithmia.com/algorithms/util/MySqlConfig/">MySqlConfig</a> as well.
+Note that this creates credentials which are available only to you, so if another user wants to utilize this connection, they'll need to run <a href="https://algorithmia.com/algorithms/util/MySqlConfig/">MySqlConfig</a> as well.

 Then, access the data in your DB via the <a href="https://algorithmia.com/algorithms/util/MySql/">MySql</a> (<a href="https://algorithmia.com/algorithms/util/MySql/docs">docs</a>).